RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - Enable MFA on all accounts
 - Rotate all your keys often Use IAM tools to apply appropriate permissions
 - Analyze access patterns & review ermissions

 ## Users and Groups:
 - Root account created by default, shouldn't be used or shared
 - Users are people within your organization, and can be grouped
 - Groups only contain users, not other groups
-- Users don't have to belong to a group, and user can belong to multiple groups
+- Users don't have to belong to a group, and user can belong to multiple group

 ## IAM Permissions:
 - Users and Groups can be assigned a JSON documents called policies
 - These policies define the permissions of the users
-- In AWS you apply the least privilege principle: don't give more permissions than a user needs
+- In AWS you apply the least privilege principle: don't give more permissions than a user needs **Principal = "Who is allowed to access/use this function?"**

 ## Multi-Session Support
 It is used to **login to different accounts simultaniously on same window** of a browser.